holoviz/panel/doc/index.rst

 same objects can then be reused in more complex combinations to build more ambitious apps, while always sharing the same code that works well on its own.

+Compared to other tookits for building interactive web apps, Panel is unique in that lets you move the same code freely between an interactive `Jupyter Notebook <http://jupyter.org>`__ prompt and a fully deployable standalone server.
+That way you can easily switch between exploring your data, building visualizations, adding custom interactivity, sharing with non-technical users, and back again at any point, using the same tools and the same code throughout.
+Panel thus helps support your entire workflow, so that you never have to commit to only one way of using your data and your analyses, and don't have to rewrite your code just to make it usable in a different way.

+Some example Panel apps: (click on the title to see the code in each case)

 .. raw:: html